EuropeanOpenScienceCloud/Governance/docs/GovernancePrinciples.md

 ***Stakeholder Engagement: A Road Map to Meaningful Engagement – Cranfield School of Management***

-A key element of the strategic is the need for the EOSC to be stakeholder driven.
+A key element of the strategy is the need for the EOSC to be stakeholder driven.
 It should be “a multi-level and multi-stakeholder governance that ensures a representation for the main stakeholder categories and disciplines, integrating both the national and European